-Canvassing is a great tool for sales teams, real estate agents, local service providers, and other people looking to drum up business in specific neighborhoods and geographic areas.
+Canvassing is a great tool for sales teams, real estate agents (try our free real estate crm), local service providers, and other people looking to drum up business in specific neighborhoods and geographic areas.
 This practice is used by sales teams for many of the same reasons why political groups choose to canvas.
 Sales canvassing lets team members connect with current and potential customers in a highly personal way, which leaves a more lasting impression than a simple advertisement can.
-People have the chance to learn exactly what a product or service is relevant to them; some services in particular can seem opaque or hard to understand until an expert explains exactly what their services can provide.
+People have the chance to learn exactly what a product or service is relevant to them; some services in particular can seem hard to understand until an expert explains exactly what their services can provide.

 Sales canvassing also lets team members develop an individual rapport with current and prospective customers.
 There is a strong chance that a person will contact the real estate agent they connected with face to face, for instance, when it comes time to put their property on the market.
 Sales teams marketing a line of products have the chance to demonstrate precisely how the products can be used, which takes the mystery out of unfamiliar goods.
 Team members have the chance to surprise and delight customers with their products’ innovative characteristics, something that simply cannot be duplicated in a less personal setting.

 In a sales setting, team members may be competing against each other for the greatest number of leads and closings or they may be working as a group towards a collective goal, perhaps against other sales teams or against a competitor.
 In the first example, team member’s success at canvassing depends almost entirely on their ability to make a personal connection, introduce the sales pitch, and close the sale.
 Each team member has to work on cultivating their own skills in each regard; most experienced team members often have the advantage here simply because they have had the most practice.
 That said, a person’s natural charisma and their way with people can seriously boost sales numbers; this is something that experience can never duplicate.